jhancock1975/ng-video-lecture/README.md

 # originally forked from Karpathy nanogpt-lecture
 ## notes for installing vllm

-What has worked so far for installing vllm in Vast.ai: install python3.11
+What has worked so far for installing vllm in Vast.ai, use A100 instance with 200 GB storage: install python3.11
 ```
 add-apt-repository -y ppa:deadsnakes/ppa